What is UI/UX Design?

 Loop11: is offering a very robust user testing platform.
 You can offer unmoderated and moderated tests within the platform with structured frameworks on different methods.

-Optimizely: allows defining the conditions under which the income grows, registration, downloads, and content increases.
+Optimizely: allows defining the conditions under which the income grows, registrations, downloads, and content increases.

 Crazy Egg and Hotjar: a heat map service that helps to understand how visitors interact with the website.

-BrowserShots: this is a tool from BrowserStack is offering you to take screenshots of your website in various browsers and operating systems using a service online called.
+BrowserShots: this is a tool from BrowserStack that allows you to take screenshots of your website in various browsers and operating systems using a service online called.

 Maze: is a UI/UX testing tool that focuses on prototype testing, offering integrations with major design tools such as Figma, Adobe XD, and more.